-Using information gathered from the completed registrations, N4L will review the schools that meet the above criteria.
-Should this list reflect a bias toward a particular demographic we will step in and ensure a greater balance of schools are represented in 2014.
+Throughout the rollout N4L will continually review schools that meet the above criteria.
+Should this list reflect a bias toward a particular demographic N4L will step in and ensure a greater balance of schools are represented.